mgoellnitz/tangram/README.txt

 And Optionally Google App Engine but just if you want to use it for your target systems (Yes, you will want to install java AND python version)

+Eclipse preparation:

+  gradle eclipse

+Then change all default output folders from .../bin to .../build/classes/main

+Add standard-1.1.2.jar to the classpath of jdo, rdbmd, gae, and coma projects